Ethel Barrymore Theatre

-The Ethel Barrymore Theatre is a Broadway theater at 241 West 47th Street in the Theater District of Midtown Manhattan in New York City.
-Opened in 1928, it was designed by Herbert J. Krapp in the Elizabethan, Mediterranean, and Adam styles for the Shubert family.
+The Ethel Barrymore Theatre is a Broadway theater at 243 West 47th Street in the Theater District of Midtown Manhattan in New York City, New York, U.S. Opened in 1928, it was designed by Herbert J. Krapp in the Elizabethan, Mediterranean, and Adam styles for the Shubert family.
 The theater, named in honor of actress Ethel Barrymore, has 1,058 seats and is operated by the Shubert Organization.
 Both the facade and the auditorium interior are New York City landmarks.

 The ground-floor facade is made of rusticated blocks of terracotta.
 The theater's main entrance consists of two archways and a doorway shielded by a marquee.
 The upper stories contain an arched screen made of terracotta, inspired by Roman baths, which is surrounded by white brick.
 The auditorium contains ornamental plasterwork, a sloped orchestra level, a large balcony, and a coved ceiling with a 36 ft dome.
 The balcony level contains box seats topped by decorative arches.
 The theater was also designed with a basement lounge and a now-demolished stage house.

 The Shubert brothers developed the Barrymore Theatre after Ethel Barrymore agreed to have the brothers manage her theatrical career.
 It opened on December 20, 1928, with The Kingdom of God, and was the last pre-Depression house developed by the Shuberts.
 Ethel Barrymore only worked with the Shuberts until 1932 and last performed in the theater in 1940.
 The Barrymore has consistently remained in use as a legitimate theater since its opening, hosting plays and musicals; it is one of the few Broadway theaters to have never been sold or renamed.
 The theater was refurbished in the 1980s and the 2000s.

 Site

-The Ethel Barrymore Theatre is on 243 West 47th Street, on the north sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The square land lot covers 10050 ft2, with a frontage of 100 ft on 47th Street and a depth of 100 feet.
+The Ethel Barrymore Theatre is on 243 West 47th Street, on the north sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The square land lot covers 10050 ft2, with a frontage of 100 ft on 47th Street and a depth of 100 feet.
 The Barrymore shares the block with the Samuel J. Friedman Theatre to the west, the Longacre Theatre to the north, and the Morgan Stanley Building to the east.
 Other nearby buildings include the Eugene O'Neill Theatre and Walter Kerr Theatre to the north; Crowne Plaza Times Square Manhattan to the northeast; 20 Times Square to the east; the Hotel Edison and Lunt-Fontanne Theatre to the south; and the Lena Horne Theatre and Paramount Hotel to the southwest.